 individuals with special needs.

-interest in nutrition has led to job
+Increased public interest in nutrition has led to job

 opportunities in food manufacturing, advertising, and marketing.
 In these

 areas, dietitians analyze foods, prepare literature for distribution, or

-report on issues such as dietary fiber, vitamin supplements, or the nutritional content
+report on issues such as dietary fiber, vitamin supplements, or the

-clients and offer advice on diet-related concerns such
+screenings for their clients and offer advice on diet-related concerns such

 as weight loss and cholesterol reduction.
 Some work for wellness programs,

 sports teams, supermarkets, and other nutrition-related businesses.
-They may
+They

 safety procedures, menu development, budgeting, and planning.